NEW JERSEY K-1 FIANCÉ & FIANCEÉ VISA LAWYER

 How Do I Bring my Fiancé to the U.S. to Get Married?

-Apply for the Visa
+Applying for the Visa

 Once the visa is issued, the fiancé/fiancée must enter the U.S within four months and the marriage must occur within 90 days of entry.

-What are the Requirements for Fiancé & Fiancée Visas?
+What Are the Requirements for Fiancé & Fiancée Visas?

 - Must have met in person within two years of filing the petition